RxJS-CN/RxJS-Ultimate-CN/observable-wrapping.md

 ```

-This essentially sets up the speech recognition API and we want for one response and then complete the stream, much like the first example with AJAX.
+This essentially sets up the speech recognition API.
+We wait for one response and after that we complete the stream, much like the first example with AJAX.

 Note also that a function is defined for cleanup
 ```